deepkapha/EarthScanWebinar/readme.md

 The EarthScan webinars are designed to share our knowledge and expertise with the broader data science community.
 Through a series of interactive sessions, attendees will learn about the latest developments in machine learning and artificial intelligence as applied to geoscience, as well as best practices for data exploration and analysis.
 Our goal is to provide attendees with the tools and knowledge they need to take their research and projects to the next level.

-Webinars will be held every three weeks, and all codes and materials will be made available on GitHub.
+Webinars will be held every **two weeks**, and all codes and materials will be made available on GitHub.
 We welcome attendees from all backgrounds and levels of experience, and look forward to fostering a community of geoscience professionals working at the forefront of technology.

 Discover the latest advancements in AI and ML applied to geoscience with our upcoming webinars covering: